MichelMichels/wix-deployment-dojo/ep14/README.md

 :speech_balloon: If you don't define a default value for your property and don't provide it on the command line, the value will be blank.

+:warning: The command line is again case-insensitive.
+This means that `foo=xyz` will also work.

+:warning: The property inside the source must by all-caps otherwise it can't be set on the command line.